keithlennox/roku-feed/README.md

 ### CONSTRAINTS

-- Users will schedule (CMS) videos on Roku by placing them in playlists.
+- Users will schedule (CMS) videos on Roku by changing a value in a custom tag.
 Not all content in CPAD can go on Roku and CPAD does not have a Roku flag.
-- Users will not be able to create playlists or upload series images on their own.
-We will have to do it for them.
-This is because the metadata on a series will need to contain data for x, y, and z and be in json format.
-There will be no front end for uploading images and the naming convention on images will be very specific.
-- We must store Roku series title, short descript, long descript, tags, genres, release date in the available Brightcove playlist fields.
+- We must store Roku series title, short descript, long descript, tags, genres, release date in Brightcove custom fields.
-  Available playlist fields are name (248 chars), description (248 chars), refid, id (not editable), last updated (not editable)
-- Series title and description cannot be that long because they are stored on Brightcove playlists along with tags and genres.
-- Any metadata updates must happen on Brightcove.
+- Any metadata must come from Brightcove.
 This is because calling Brightcove and CPAD increases complexity.
-- We have to make numerous calls to Brightcove: oauth, cms playlists, cms videos, and cms sources.
+- We have to make numerous calls to Brightcove: oauth, videos, and sources.
 Sources is the only place we can get the video URL.
-  This increases the amount of coding and error handling.
 - We can only get max of 100 videos at a time and max of only 1 source at a time.
-This increases the comlexity and the duration it takes to refresh the feed.
-- We will need a CRON.
-This will increase the amount of coding.
+- We will need to cache the feed in a json file.
 Brightcove calls can't be triggered by Roku because Roku will time out waiting for the calls to finsih.
-We will need to run a cron job and cache the feed in a json file.
 - Roku requires still images for series.
 They will need to be stored on the node.js server.
-This increaes the complexity.
+- Users will not be able to upload series images on their own.
+We will have to do it for them.
+This is because there will be no front end for uploading images.
 - Brightcove URLs expire.
 We will have to ask them to extend the expiry time.
-- We may need to add Brightcove custom fields...
-TBD.
-- Roku Direct Publisher is only meant for simple feeds, mainly because testing/trouble shooting is very slow.
-We should only put a few shows up or build an app.
 - Agenda eps are in segments.
 Roku has no concept of segments.
-- We cannot call different Brightcove accounts in the same Roku channel.
+- We will need to call different Brightcove accounts in the same Roku channel.
 - Ownership is set at the channel level, NOT the series or video level!
-Country is set in the Roku channel properties.
-You also set country at the Roku channel
-  "Channel Store Info" level, but this does not affect where videos play.
 - Pub/kill dates are same for Roku as they are for web sites.
 These are set in the feed, under Content.
 - Roku Direct Publisher is slow to update which makes it slow to test and trouble shoot.
-- BC URLS expire.
-We have to ask them to extend.
+- We cannot use the BC Playback API, which is simpler.
+See below.
+- forEach does not work with async/await.
+Use for...of instead.

+### PLAYBACK API CONSTRAINTS
+- The playback API returns everything in a single call (oauth, videos, sources).
+- The Playback API is faster.
+- But we cannot use it due to the following constraints.
+- Results are geo-restricted.
+The AWS server might be anywhere.
+- Search returns max of 1000 videos.
+- Reference: apis.support.brightcove.com/playback/references/reference_v2.html
+- Reference: apis.support.brightcove.com/cms/searching/cmsplayback-api-videos-search.html
+- Reference: apis.support.brightcove.com/cms/searching/cmsplayback-api-videos-search.html

 ### QUESTIONS

-- The playback API returns everything we need in a single call (oauth, videos, sources), can we use it?
-Apparently we can't because it's geo-gated.
-The AWS server might be anywhere.
 - Roku's sample feed does not adhere to their spec doc.
 Which is correct?
 - Do you control what gets into a Roku category using series tags or episode tags?
 - Do I need to sort the array?
 Does Roku care?